-Switching power companies can now save some households over $2000 a year!
+Switching power companies can now save up to $2000 a year

 A new report from St Vincent de Paul shows the enormous gap between the best and worst electricity offers available.

 The gap between the best and worst electricity deals is now more than $2000 for some average households, according to a new report commissioned by St Vincent de Paul.

 The report, released last week, found that “a household [in Victoria] that consumed the average 4800 kilowatt hours of electricity in the 12 months to July 31 could save between $2110 and $2675 a year by switching from the worst standing offer to the best market offer, depending on their location.”

 We’ve long known that a very good electricity offer can save households hundreds or even $1000+ but this latest report finds the gap is now even greater.